jackfoxy/DS_Benchmark/readme.md

 >1) In Infrastructure.fs add new action literal to type Action.

->2) Add new operators to Operator type in Infrastructure.fs
+>2) Add new operators to Operator type in Infrastructure.fs.

 >3) In the respective data structure library files (CoreCollections.fs, FSharpx.fs, etc.), for each data structure implementing the action in it's respective module add a match for the new action in each "getTime" function (some data structures have different functions for initialization from different kinds of collections).